Fiserv/banking-hub/docs/products.md

 ## Development environment options

-Choose from development environments from three banking platforms currently supported: Finxact, Premier and Signature.
-You can select one core now and add another other to your plan at any time.
+Choose a development environment from three banking core platforms, currently supported: Finxact, Premier and Signature.
+Select one core now and add another other to your dedicated plan at any time.

 ### Finxact
 A next-generation, cloud-native platform with an emphasis on agility, scalability and modernization.
-- Ideal for fintechs, enterprise businesses and financial institutions seeking digital-led modernization, engaging in embedded finance or launching a digital brand
+- Ideal for fintechs, enterprise businesses and financial institutions seeking digitally-led modernization, engaging in embedded finance or launching a digital brand
-- Fully accessible open banking APIs meet any performance and regulatory requirement
+- Fully accessible open banking APIs meet any scalability and regulatory requirement
 - Far-reaching tracking and contextual capabilities
 - Enables rapid and easy modification to suit any need